 Price transparency and interoperability require significant investments by health systems.
-Organizations are required to publish standard charges and negotiated rates with health plans for certain services and share patient data seamlessly with consumers, payers, and other providers.
+Organisations are required to publish standard charges and negotiated rates with health plans for certain services and share patient data seamlessly with consumers, payers, and other providers.
 Upcoming requirements, such as the Transparency in Coverage final rule for payers or expansion of the list of shoppable services under the Hospital Price Transparency Rule, will likely accelerate data-sharing.
-Organizations that are most prepared for a long-term journey toward greater transparency and interoperability will likely not only comply with the regulations, but will also approach these steps strategically to gain a significant long-term competitive advantage.
+Organisations that are most prepared for a long-term journey toward greater transparency and interoperability will likely not only comply with the regulations, but will also approach these steps strategically to gain a significant long-term competitive advantage.

 The 21st Century Cures Act (Cures Act) contains key provisions to increase patients’ access to their electronic health information (EHI), drive interoperability, and address information-blocking practices.
 CMS and ONC released final rules to implement the Cures Act’s interoperability provisions and facilitate data exchange.
 Further, the administration released price-transparency final rules for hospitals and health plans.
 These rules aim to drive data-sharing in the industry and give consumers greater control of their health data and encourage market competition—and lower costs—by letting consumers shop and compare prices.

-Under the CMS Interoperability and Patient Access final rule, organizations are required to share claims and other electronic health information with patients via application programming interface (API) technology, which allows patients to access their data from their smartphones.
+Under the CMS Interoperability and Patient Access final rule, organisations are required to share claims and other electronic health information with patients via application programming interface (API) technology, which allows patients to access their data from their smartphones.
 The regulations intend to make it easier for patients to access certain claims and encounter information (including costs), and they establish new requirements for hospitals to send automated electronic notifications when an individual is admitted, discharged, and/or transferred to another facility to better enable care coordination.

 The Affordable Care Act (ACA) established requirements for hospital price transparency.
 Last year, CMS and HHS built on this provision by issuing final rules requiring hospitals to publicly share standard prices for 300 “shoppable services,” or nonurgent procedures that can be scheduled in advance.
 Beginning on January 1, 2021, hospitals are required to provide machine-readable lists of standard charges for procedures, including gross charges, minimum and maximum negotiated charges, and rates that hospitals negotiate with health plans and other payers.
 Hospitals must update the data at least annually.